 Himalayan holidays fascinate me beyond any description.
-I always dreamt of those snowy staycations.
+I always dreamed of those snowy staycations.
 And we got an opportunity to visit this heavenly place as we went to attend a wedding at Faridabad, and extended that holiday to Dharamshala and Khajjiar.
 And it was the much-needed break during the mundane days of work.

 We opted for an overnight journey by a Volvo from New Delhi.
 Reached McLeodganj, the hill station of Dharamshala by the dawn.
 Our agent’s car had come to pick us up and dropped us to the hotel when it was still dark.

 And we woke up to this beautifully mesmerizing view from our hotel Skylark.
 It turned out to be a very good budget hotel for us, and they served a delicious breakfast along with chatpata pickle.
 We loved it so much, that we requested to give us some for our journey.

 After having a sumptuous breakfast at Skylark, we left for local sightseeing of Mcleodganj.